madureira/jskeleton/README.md

     alias node=$NODE_PATH'/bin/node'
     alias npm=$NODE_PATH'/bin/npm'

-Save and close file, now execute:
+Save, close file and then execute:

     $ source /home/user/.profile
     or
     $ source /home/user/.bashrc

-You need download dependencies, go to your project directory, in other words, where you download it (for example: /home/user/workspace/jskeleton) and execute this:
+You need to download dependencies, go to your project directory, in other words, where you download it (for example: /home/user/workspace/jskeleton) and execute this:

     $ npm install

-You have to install Grunt on global mode execute this (in some cases is necessary to execute it with "sudo"):
+You have to install Grunt on global mode (in some cases is necessary to execute it with "sudo"):

     $ npm install -g grunt-cli

-To generate the compressed files, you must to open a new tab in your terminal, (this tab should be kept open, or if you prefer execute the command background mode) and execute this:
+To generate the compressed files, you must to open a new tab in your terminal, (this tab should be kept open, or if you prefer execute the command in background mode) and execute:

     $ grunt